Nine Most Affordable Electric Vehicles of 2022

 Mini Electric Hardtop | Image courtesy of BMW

-The 2023 model year Mini Electric Hardtops are now available and come in three trim levels, Signature, Signature Plus, and Iconic.
+The 2022 model year Mini Electric Hardtops are now available and come in three trim levels: Signature, Signature Plus, and Iconic.
 Each promises an estimated battery range of 110 miles with 181HP and 0-60 in 6.9 seconds.
 All Mini Electric Hardtops are eligible for the $7,500 federal tax credit, bringing the effective starting price down to $22,400 for the Signature model.
 The primary difference in trims comes down to features and cosmetic upgrades such as paint color, moonroof, or upholstery.
-If you include the tax credit, the Mini Electric Hardtop is one of the most affordable electric vehicles on the market today.
+If you include the tax credit, the Mini Electric Hardtop is one of the most affordable electric vehicles today.

 TrimPrice Starting*Panoramic MoonroofCustom PaintChoice of 16″ or 17″ wheels